marcuslvgrn/alpine-subsonic/README.md

 # docker-subsonic
-Docker container for subsonic with mysql backend
+Docker container for the subsonic music streamer with mysql backend.

-mysql:
+I have split this into two docker-compose files since I am using the mysql stack for other containers also.

+mysql docker-compose.yml:
 <pre>
 version: '3.1'